Updated June 2026. Originally published March 2026. Part of the EPR Pet PR & AI Visibility cluster.

 The Champion Petfoods Controversy

-Consider the case of Champion Petfoods, maker of premium brands like ACANA and Orijen.
-While not a tiny startup, Champion built its reputation on “biologically appropriate” ingredients andregional sourcing narratives that resonated with boutique consumers.
+Consider Champion Petfoods, maker of premium brands ACANA and Orijen.
+Not a tiny startup, but Champion built its reputation on "biologically appropriate" ingredients and regional sourcing narratives that resonated with boutique consumers.

 The Grain-Free Debate and Boutique Blowback

 Few episodes shook small pet brands more than the FDA investigation into potential links between grain-free diets and canine dilated cardiomyopathy (DCM).
-While no definitive causal determination was established, the investigation triggered widespread anxiety.
+No definitive causal determination was established, but the investigation triggered widespread anxiety.

 The Raw Food Reckoning

-In several high-profile cases within the raw pet space, consumer reaction focused less on the recall itself and more on the perceived tone of company responses.
-Were they transparent?
+In several high-profile cases within the raw pet space, consumer reaction focused less on the recall itself and more on the perceived tone of the company response.
+Transparent?
 Defensive?
 Minimizing?

 Small brands often underestimate the velocity of modern information flow.
 A recall notice posted quietly on a website is no longer sufficient.
 Pet parents expect: